charsplusjk/charsplusjk/README.md

-## hello, i'm juan and i like typescript
+## hello, i'm juan
+and i like typescript, c# and rust